jincy-p-janardhanan/SPP-Pneumonia-Net/README.md

 Academic main projects were required to be based off of recent research publications, and this project is based on [A lightweight deep learning model for COVID-19 detection](https://ieeexplore.ieee.org/document/9188133).

 ## Dataset
-To build our dataset, we combined data from the following public datasets from Kaggle-
+To build our dataset, we combined data from the following public datasets from Kaggle.
 1. [COVID-19 Radiography Database](https://www.kaggle.com/tawsifurrahman/covid19-radiography-database)
 2. [Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia)